bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 Before getting started, run `npm install` in the root-level directory to install needed dependencies for testing.

 ### Task 1.
 Implement Depth-First and Breadth-First Traversal on the Binary Search Tree Class
 Navigate into the `data_structures` directory.
 Inside the `src` directory, you'll see the `binary-search-tree.js` file with the completed code for the binary search tree class.
-Your first task is to implement the methods `depthFirstForEach` and `breadthFirstForEach` on the `BinarySearchTree` class:
+Your first task is to implement the methods `depthFirstForEach` and `breadthFirstForEach` on the `BinarySearchTree` class.
+Think about what data structures you'll need to use in order to achieve the desired order of each respective method:

    * `depthFirstForEach(cb)` receives a callback function as a parameter.
 This method iterates over the binary search tree in [depth-first](https://en.wikipedia.org/wiki/Depth-first_search) order, applying the supplied callback function to each tree element in turn.
    * `breadthFirstForEach(cb)` receives a callback function as a parameter.
 This method iterates over the binary search tree in [breadth-first](https://en.wikipedia.org/wiki/Breadth-first_search) order, applying the supplied callback function to each tree element in turn.